Ricky Reyes (hairdresser)

-Ricardo Enriquez Reyes (April 1950) is a Filipino hairdresser, entrepreneur and television personality.
+Ricardo Enriquez Reyes (born April 12, 1950) is a Filipino hairdresser, entrepreneur and television personality.

 He is the owner of the Ricky Reyes chain of salons and host of the television program Gandang Ricky Reyes.

 Early life

-Ricardo Enriquez Reyes was born in April 12, 1950.
+Ricardo Enriquez Reyes was born on April 12, 1950.
 He was the eldest of seven children although he has three older half-brothers from his mother's earlier relationship.

 His father (Note: Unclear if he was Reyes' biological or stepfather) was reportedly abusive and negligent, while his mother owned a beauty parlor and a grocery store and ran a buy-and-sell business.
 The family lived poverty.

-He realized he is gay back in his childhood.His half-brothers would beat him up for being gay but Reyes insist they still loved him and they just don't want him to be ostracized for his identity.
+He realized he is gay back in his childhood.
+His half-brothers would beat him up for being gay but Reyes insist they still loved him and they just don't want him to be ostracized for his identity.

 He was an errand boy for his mother at age ten and helped marketed the family business in Divisoria.

 Career

 Business career

 Gandang Ricky Reyes salon at SM City Baliuag.

-In 1970 (Note: There are conflicting reports on the opening date of Ricky Reyes' salon:
+In 1970, (Note: There are conflicting reports on the opening date of Ricky Reyes' salon: